Siilsy/Piano/README.md

 ## 🎧 Reverb & Impulse Response

 Reverb only works when a `.wav` impulse response is provided.
-Without it, the reverb will not function — no sound will be heard if it's enabled with an empty buffer.
+Without it, the reverb will not function — the casual sound of the piano will be heard if it's enabled with an empty buffer.

 You can import your own `.wav` files (mono or stereo), or use this file with 134 impulse responses included:
 🧷 File not included by default for size reasons.